TosbackCgusBridge-Bot/CGUs-versions/Theatlantic/Privacy Policy.md

 what matters now

-*   Our Commenters Can't Be Fooled by That Fake Obama Birth Video
+*   The New York Times Endorses Barack Obama

-*   World's Rarest Dog Could Soon Go Extinct.
-Backstabbing Hermit Crabs
+*   Berlusconi Wants His Revenge

-*   The Presents Obama and Romney Could Have Bought Us with $2 Billion
+*   Texting Is Turning Us Into a Nation of Flakes

-Last Update: 6:48 PM
+Last Update: 5:57 PM

 *   Please Bring This to America: Heated Bike Lanes

 *   The World's Least Boring Gas Stations

-*   The Case for Bus Transfers
+*   Hurricane Sandy: How Bad Is It Looking, Really?

 Last Update: 8:22 PM Most Popular

 1

-Scientists Recover the Sounds of 19th-Century Music and Laughter From the Oldest Playable American R
+General Failure

 2

-David Allen on How to Fix Your Life
+The Sex Lives of Conjoined Twins

 3

-General Failure
+Richard Mourdock, Mitt Romney and the GOP Defense of Coerced Mating

 4

-The Sex Lives of Conjoined Twins
+Is Big Brother the New Normal?
+The Supreme Court Will Decide

 5

-The Simple, Non-Racial Explanation for Why Colin Powell Is Backing Obama
+Hacking the President’s DNA

 6

-Richard Mourdock, Mitt Romney and the GOP Defense of Coerced Mating
+David Allen on How to Fix Your Life

 7